vectordotdev/vector/website/content/en/docs/reference/configuration/tls.md

 Trusted certificates (also called certificate authorities) are used for client and server verification.

-By default, OpenSSL and Vector will look for trusted certificates in the following locations:
+By default, OpenSSL and Vector look for trusted certificates in the following locations:

 * A single file containing several certificates specified by the `SSL_CERT_FILE` environment variable.
 * A directory containing multiple certificate files specified by the `SSL_CERT_DIR` environment variable.